bonnierpolska/devourer/README.md

 The init function gives details so you don't need to repeat them elsewhere, enables parsing json responses and raising exceptions on error.
 You can also obtain raw string with `load_json=False` and silence errors getting None instead when they happen with `throw_on_error=False`.

+When calling methods:
+* `data` and `payload` kwargs will be passed to requests call as `data` and `json` parameters.
+* all keyword arguments matching schema will be used in schema.
+* all other kwargs will be passed to requests call as query string parameters.

 ### Async usage